saleh-zaubi/toy-robot/README.md

 # Test
-pytest package must be installed
+Run the command:

+    python -m pytest --cov . tests/

+or for html report:

-Run the command: python -m pytest /path/to/test.py
+    python -m pytest --cov . --cov-report html:tests/coverage tests/

-(Optional) Add more cases to the test_cases variable in the test.py file
+(Optional) Add more cases to the test_cases variable in the tests/test_robot.py file

+# Run the app using docker
+- Build the image:

+        docker build -t toy-robot-app:1.0

+- Create container using the image:

+        docker run -it toy-robot-app:1.0

+- execute your commands